 There were so many lovely moments and stories to capture.
 The speeches stood out for me in particular – packed full of emotion.
 The reactions of the guests during and after the speeches said it all.
 It was so clear there was a lot of love for the happy couple.

 Nicky and Gary, I would just like to take the opportunity to thank you both for having me as your wedding photographer.
 I wish you both all the best for your future lives together.

-- I don't know how to thank you enough for our beautiful photos!
-We are absolutely thrilled with them and I feel so lucky to be able to see all the magical moments that I missed on the day!
-I haven't been able to stop looking through them and we've received many compliments from friends and family who we've shared them with.
-Thank you for capturing the love and laughter, the tears and the joy.
+- We are absolutely thrilled with our wedding photos and I feel so lucky to be able to see all the magical moments that we missed on the day!
 We couldn't have asked for a better photographer and we feel very lucky to have found you!

 Here is their story……

 Tell me a little bit about yourselves, for example, where did you meet?

 Funnily enough, Gary and I met online, after we’d given up hope of meeting ‘the one’ in a more traditional way!
 We first met at Kings Cross St Pancras station, in London, and had tapas in a nearby restaurant.
 After a few months of dating, I decided that Gary wasn’t the one for me and we went our separate ways.
 After about 6 months, I realised I’d made a terrible mistake – and luckily Gary gave me a second chance!